rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 - --enable-leader-migration=true
 ```

-7. The Cloud Provider is responsible for setting the ProviderID of the node.
+7. The cloud provider is responsible for setting the ProviderID of the node.
 Check if all nodes are initialized with the ProviderID:

 ```bash
 kubectl describe nodes | grep "ProviderID"